Madi614/Capstone-Bikeshare-Weather/README.md

-# Capstone-Bikeshare-Weather
+# Capstone: A Rainy Day for a Bikeshare

-Austin bikeshare-weather data analysis project for Google Data Analytics course.
+Austin, TX bikeshare-weather data analysis project for Google Data Analytics course.

 Made by Madi, Sept.
 2021.

 Use the Capstone.md to view!